zopefoundation/zc.zservertracelog/src/zc/zservertracelog/README.txt

 databases.

-We simulate a request that calls the traversal hooks a couple of times,does some database activity and redoes requests due to conflicts.
+We simulate a request that calls the traversal hooks a couple of times, does some database activity and redoes requests due to conflicts.

     >>> def dbapp1(environ, start_response):
     ...     conn = Connection(environ, '', 'x', 'y')